ppy/osu-wiki/news/2022/2022-07-27-new-featured-artist-pegboard-nerds.md

 You'll come across **11** breathtaking tracks when you *see* [**Pegboard Nerds**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/287), all of which are pre-timed and ready for mapping!

-**Pegboard Nerds** has been a staple in the osu! scene since 2014 thanks to a trio of absurdly popular beatmaps by old-school mapper [Timorisu](https://osu.ppy.sh/users/2128920).
+**Pegboard Nerds** has been a staple in the osu! scene since 2014 thanks to a trio of absurdly popular beatmaps by old-school mapper ::Timorisu::{ user-id=2128920 }.
 Still holding strong 8 years later, the [**Pegboard Nerds** mapography](https://osu.ppy.sh/beatmapsets?q=featured_artist%3D287) only continues to grow!

 Check out some of **Pegboard Nerds**'s sound for yourself: